-Computer symbols: After you register the play guess with the computer, the computer will respond with symbols that analyze your guess:
+Computer symbols: After you register your Player Guess with the computer, the computer will respond with symbols that analyze your guess:

-Black Line: Signifies that one of the number digits is the correct identity and in the correct position

-White Line: Signifies that one of the number digits is the CORRECT IDENTITY but in the INCORRECT POSITION.
+- Black Line: Signifies that one of the number digits is the correct identity and in the correct position. - White Line: Signifies that one of the number digits is the correct identity but in the incorrect position.